thoughtbot/superglue/docs/traversal-guide.md

 [deferment](https://github.com/thoughtbot/props_template#deferment) until the
 target node is reached.

 That's the basics of traversing with Superglue.
-A lot of modern SPA functionality can be achieved by just a few lines of code.
+Many modern SPA functionality can be achieved by just a few lines of code.
 For examples, see our recipes section.